 Donor's adjusted basis is more than FMV.
-If someone gave you your home and the donor's adjusted basis, when it was given to you, was more than the fair market value, your basis at the time of receipt is the same as the donor's adjusted basis.
+If someone gave you your home and the donor's adjusted basis, when it was given to you, was more than the FMV, your basis at the time of receipt is the same as the donor's adjusted basis.